enricoros/big-AGI/docs/customizations.md

 Edit the `src/data.ts` file to customize personas.
 This file houses the default personas.
 You can add, remove, or modify these to meet your project's needs.

-- [ ] Modify `src/data.ts` to alter default personas.
+- [ ] Modify `src/data.ts` to alter default personas

 ### Change the UI

 Adapt the UI to match your project's aesthetic, incorporate new features, or exclude unnecessary ones.

-- [ ] Adjust `src/common/app.theme.ts` for theme changes: colors, spacing, button appearance, animations, etc.
+- [ ] Adjust `src/common/app.theme.ts` for theme changes: colors, spacing, button appearance, animations, etc
-- [ ] Modify `src/common/app.config.tsx` to alter the application's name.
+- [ ] Modify `src/common/app.config.tsx` to alter the application's name
-- [ ] Update `src/common/app.nav.tsx` to revise the navigation bar.
+- [ ] Update `src/common/app.nav.tsx` to revise the navigation bar

-## Other: Add or Modify Features

-- **Integrate New APIs**: Add new endpoints in the `pages/api` directory for additional API integrations.
-- **Enhance Functionality**: Edit React components and backend logic to modify existing features or introduce new ones.

 ## Testing & Deployment

 Test your application thoroughly using local development (refer to README.md for local build instructions).
 Deploy using your preferred hosting service. big-AGI supports deployment on platforms like Vercel, Docker, or any Node.js-compatible service, especially those supporting NextJS's "Edge Runtime."

-- Refer to [deploy-cloudflare.md](deploy-cloudflare.md) for Cloudflare Workers deployment.
+- [deploy-cloudflare.md](deploy-cloudflare.md): for Cloudflare Workers deployment
-- See [deploy-docker.md](deploy-docker.md) for Docker deployment instructions and examples.
+- [deploy-docker.md](deploy-docker.md): for Docker deployment instructions and examples

 <br/>